markeletona/global_mesopelagic_respiration/README.md

 # global_mesopelagic_respiration
 Code to reproduce the results from Gómez-Letona &amp; Álvarez-Salgado (2026).
 Steps:

 1. Install the conda environment specified in the `.yml` file (`oceanicu.yml`).
-Type the following command in the terminal:
+Set the project folder as the current directory (e.g., `cd MY/PATH/TO/FOLDER/global_mesopelagic_respiration-main`) and type the following command in the terminal:

    ```
    conda env create -f oceanicu.yml